stat88/stat88.github.io/logistics.md

 ### Grading ###
 In the calculation of your overall score, we will drop

-- your three lowest homework scores
+- your two lowest homework scores
 - your two lowest weekly quiz scores

-Course grades will be assigned using the following weights: 30% Homework, 12% Weekly Quizzes, 18% Midterm, 40% Final.
+Course grades will be assigned using the following weights: 24% Homework, 12% Weekly Quizzes, 24% Midterm, 40% Final.
 We will **clobber your midterm** score with your final score if doing so results in a higher grade.

 ### Comments and Suggestions ###